 10).
 Clubs whose greens are selected by the Management Committee as venues for League and County Competitions shall upon request place their greens at the disposal of the League Management Committee.
-A responsible person to be in attendance at the appointed starting time.
+A club member to be in attendance for the duration of the match.
 This person should provide four standard jacks, four mats and a 19 metre tape.

 11).
 All protests must be in the hands of the League General Secretary (in writing) within three clear days (Sundays excluded) and must be accompanied by a protest fee of £25.00 which will be returned if the protest is upheld.
 Representatives of the club which has lodged a complaint or dispute shall not be allowed to be present at any League Management Committee meeting whilst the matter is discussed, other than to present information that the Committee may need.

 12).
-Clubs who wish to withdraw a team from the League must give notice in writing or email by the AGM, any Club withdrawing a team after the AGM and before the League commences shall be fined £20.00, and shall pay all their obligations due to the League.
+Clubs who wish to withdraw a team from the League must give notice in writing or email by the AGM (advising the League on which team will be withdrawing).
+Any Club withdrawing a team after the AGM and before the League commences shall be fined £20.00, and shall pay all their obligations due to the League.
 A Club withdrawing a team from the League during the season shall be fined £50.00 and shall pay all their obligations due to the League.
 Players from that team may apply for a transfer to another club.
 Permission MUST be sought in writing or email by the player to the Management Committee which may be granted at their discretion.

 D) ORGANISATION OF MATCHES